The Painted Lady

 - John Malik, The Huffington Post, Author of Doughnuts for Amy

-Miles Greene once spent his days creating beautiful works of cinematic art, all the while treasuring the deepening love for his wife, Stephanie.
-Currently his days are filled with the mundane as Miles, a recent widower, hides away in his ground-floor apartment, leaving his once successful art career - and his drive to carry on - to complete indifference.
-With the sudden appearance of a mysterious woman in his building, Miles quickly realizes he is no longer in control of his destiny as forces beyond his control begin to influence his future.
-The path that unfolds in front of Miles may offer redemption at its end, but it promises a confrontation with the past, as well as coming to terms with the demon hiding within Miles and the burden of guilt he has carried all these years.
+Miles Greene once spent his days creating beautiful works of art.
+Now a widower, he exists in the quiet mundane of his ground-floor apartment, leaving a once successful art career to complete indifference.
+With the sudden arrival of a mysterious tenant, Miles finds his talents at the mercy of forces beyond his control.
+The unfolding path may offer redemption but promises a confrontation with the past, and coming to terms with the burden of guilt he has carried over his wife's death.

 "This gothic-scented tale of grief in the aftermath of tragedy will keep you guessing until the end where the lines are drawn between reality, medication, and the supernatural intervention of an artist's muse.
 I look forward to the next Joseph Falank novel."